lizadaly/utopia-novels/books/arqtiq/book.md

 everybody is out.
 “Will everybody be at Roban’s?”
 I ask Show Off, who is holding Saucy by my side.

-“Yes, and more too, for the Traveler will be there, he replies moodily.
+“Yes, and more too, for the Traveler will be there," he replies moodily.

 “Who is he, and where does he travel?”